1971Merlin/CS-64180/readme.md

 Based on the hitachi HD64180 (https://en.wikipedia.org/wiki/Hitachi_HD64180, the precursor to the Zilog Z180 CPU) with 8k ROM, 8K RAM and a serial port, this mystery board deserves some exploration!

 ROM Dumps don't appear to contain any useful text such as a copyright statement or manufacturer name.
-Unit is unlabelled. found in Adleiade, south austrlia, so most likely designed and built in Australia.
+Unit is unlabelled. found in Adelaide, South Australia, so most likely designed and built in Australia.

 There is also a bunch of hand made peripheral boards (RS-422 interface, front panel display board with 3 x 7 Seg dispalys and some switches), but also an apparently off the shelf IO board labelled as made by By Monash University, dated 1988.
 Monash University is based in Melbourne, Australia -- https://www.monash.edu/